Atlas-OS/Atlas/docs/building.md

 ## Verifying a build

-`tools/build/Test-Apbx.ps1 -Path "<file>.apbx"` checks archive integrity and password, the archive root layout, that no build tooling leaked in, and that `playbook.conf` parses with a stamped OEM version.
+`tools/build/Test-Apbx.ps1 -Path "<file>.apbx"` checks archive integrity and password, rejects rooted/traversal paths and duplicate file entries, requires exact file-path parity with the source `playbook/` tree, checks the archive root layout and tooling exclusions, and validates `playbook.conf` plus the stamped OEM version.
+Use `-PlaybookPath` when verifying against a non-default source tree.
 CI runs it on every build.

 ## Version bumps